 Thank you for your interest in the Monument Cemetery.
 In 1886 Charles Bissell conveyed to the Town a 5-acre tract of land that had been used as a cemetery since 1871.
-The first person buried in the cemetery was Elizabeth Guire in 1870.
+The first person buried in the cemetery was Alonzo Welty in 1860.
 Each year volunteers organize a Memorial Day Service to honor the many veterans who are buried here.
 Victims of a train crash and the influenza epidemic are buried here as well.
 Many grave markers show "unknown" for lack of identifying records.
 For this reason, and because the cemetery contains some very old unmarked or poorly marked graves, in it not guaranteed that if you posses a dead or an interment agreement for a specific plot that the plot is available.

 Answers to Commonly Asked Questions:

 - Burial Rights can be purchased at Town Hall.
 Full-size plots are available for $800 and cremation plots are available for $350.